The Gallows: Critical response

 Simon Abrams of The Village Voice gave the film a negative review, saying: "The Gallows is only good enough to make you wish its creators did something novel with its formulaic style, plot, and characterizations."
 Neil Genzlinger of The New York Times said: "The Gallows starts with a decent if improbable premise, and it ends with a pretty good jolt.
 But in between, the film sure wears out the already tired found-footage device."
 Tirdad Derakhshani of The Philadelphia Inquirer gave the film a negative review, saying: "The Gallows is one lazy film.
 There's no real effort or inventiveness here, whether we're talking about the character names, the jokes, the set pieces, or the predictable plot twist."
-Richard Roeper of the Chicago Sun-Times gave the film three out of four stars, saying: "In a quick 80 minutes, we get the back story, we meet the four core characters (all of the young actors do fine work), get the wits scared out of us about a half-dozen times and wind up with a VERY creepy ending."
 Barry Hertz of The Globe and Mail gave the film one out of four stars, saying: "As the latest entry in the tired "found footage" horror subgenre, this on-the-cheap film has never met a cliché it didn't embrace like sweet death itself."
 A.A.
 Dowd of The A.V.
 Club gave the film a D+, saying: "Making audiences care about the characters is always a more effective fear-generating strategy than just knocking off a bunch of dimwits in the dark."

+On the other hand, Richard Roeper of the Chicago Sun-Times gave the film three out of four stars, saying: "In a quick 80 minutes, we get the back story, we meet the four core characters (all of the young actors do fine work), get the wits scared out of us about a half-dozen times and wind up with a VERY creepy ending."